oVirt/ovirt-site/source/blog/2016-10-04-ovirt-provider-ovn.md

 These are available from the [OVS website](http://openvswitch.org/download/) or built using the code downloaded from the OVS repo (described below).

 After installing the driver and OVN, the OVN-controller must be configured.
-This can be done either using the vdsmTool:
+This can be done either using the vdsm-tool:

-    `vdsmTool ovn-config <OVN central IP> <local IP used for OVN tunneling>`
+    `vdsm-tool ovn-config <OVN central IP> <local IP used for OVN tunneling>`

 or by using the OVN command-line interface directly.
 For more information about OVN-controller setup, please check the [OVS ducumentation](http://openvswitch.org/support/dist-docs/)

 ## oVirt OVN Provider

-The oVirt OVN provider is a proxy that the oVirt engine uses to interact with OVN.
+The oVirt OVN provider is a proxy that the oVirt Engine uses to interact with OVN.
 It is delivered as an rpm that is to be installed on the host where OVN central is installed.

 The [oVirt OVN provider RPM](attach the RPM as late as possible to get the newest ones) is also available now.
 The latest version can always be downloaded and built from the repository as well.
 Once the rpm is downloaded, it can be installed with this command:

-    `yum install ovn-provider-0-1.noarch.rpm`
+    `yum install ovirt-provider-ovn-0-1.noarch.rpm`

 OVN requires OVN to be installed on the host (version 2.6 or later).
 The following OVN packages must be installed: